hyc17003/rvt-court-bot/README.md

 ## Commands
 1. **/start**: Welcomes the user and outlines the bot's capabilities.
 2. **/next**: Retrieves and displays upcoming tennis court bookings for RV Tennis, including dates, venues, and time slots for the next week, starting from today.
-3. **/check_routine**: Check for court availability two days ahead.
+3. **/check_routine**: Checks for court availability two days ahead.
 If courts are available, it sends a message with the booking details and an option to "Make Poll".
 Clicking this button generates a poll with the court details and standard response options for user interaction.

 ## Quick Start
 1. **Setup:**